cccttt10/bloggy/README.md

 > Bloggy is a content-sharing web platform in which bloggers can publish blogs and readers can read and comment on blogs.

-## Completed Requirements
+## Features

 ### Minimal requirements

 - [x] Publisher
   - [x] Can register and log in
   - [x] Can create and edit articles in a markdown rich text editor
-  - [x] Can switch between source code mode and preview mode in the editor
+  - [x] Can approve and delete comments
+  - [x] Can update personal information
+  - [x] Can jump to the reader view by clicking on a link
-  - [x] Can delete and respond to comments
+  - [x] Can view all articles in list mode and see stats (view, likes & comments)

 - [x] Reader
   - [x] Can register and log in
+  - [x] Can view the author's home page
-  - [x] Can read articles
+  - [x] Can view the author's articles in list mode
-  - [x] Can like articles
+  - [x] Can read articles in article mode
   - [x] Can post comments to articles

 ### Standard requirements

 - [x] Publisher
-  - [x] Can post and edit projects
+ - [x] Can switch between source code mode and preview mode in the editor
-  - [x] Can save unpublished articles as drafts
+ - [x] Can create categories and assign categories to articles
+ - [x] Can set article to draft/public mode to hide/show the article

 - [x] Reader
+  - [x] Can filter articles by categories
-  - [x] Can view projects
+  - [x] Can like articles (duplicate likes not allowed)
+  - [x] Can click on the profile link of a comment, to see the blog of the commenter

 ### Stretch requirements

 - [x] Publisher
+  - [x] Can toggle between light/dark mode, choose a main theme colour and switch layout
-  - [x] Can assign tags to articles
+  - [x] Can switch between language (currently English and Chinese)
-  - [x] Can create an about page and edit it
+  - [x] Can set an about-page to introduce the blog author

 - [x]  Reader
-  - [x] Can filter articles by tags
-  - [x] Can filter articles by year
+  - [] Can filter articles by year
   - [x] Can view the about page

-## Tech Stack
+## Tech stack

+### Unit 1 - HTML, CSS, JS && Unit 2 - React & Redux

+Our front end is written in TypeScript and React.
+React enables us to make modular components.
+For example, a menu bar can be seen as a separate component.
+Since we used JSX syntax, we did write much HTML code in our project.
+However, JSX resembles HTML a lot, and our knowledge about HTML is transferrable to writing JSX elements.
+We also used CSS preprocessors SCSS and Less to style our front end.
+SCSS and Less have all features that CSS has, but also have additional features like functions, nesting and variables.

+We also integrated Redux into React.
+Redux allows to handle state changes globally using reducers and actions.
+However, since reducers are pure functions, handling async requests can be tricky in Redux.
+To handle async requests, we integrated redux-saga and redux-thunk.

+We used axios for sending HTTP requests.
+The front end performs CRUD operations by sending HTTP requests to the back end and fetching data from the back end.

+### Unit 3 - MongoDB

+We stored all our data as documents in the document-based databased MongoDB.
+Compared to traditional relational databases, MongoDB is more flexible and the document format closely resembled JavaScript objects.
+We made schemas for our users, articles, categories and comments.
+Each schema has several properties and restrictions.
+We also used Mongoose framework to better connect our Node.js back end with MongoDB.

+### Unit 4 - Node & Express

+We implemented our back end with Node.js and TypeScript.
+We also used Express.js as our RESTful framework.
+Our back end provides several endpoints for CRUD operations, which the front end can access through HTTP requests.
+In case of errors, our back end also provides meaningful error messages and status codes (like 404 for not found, 400 for not authorized).
+We also tested our back end with 95% coverage with Mocha, Chai and Supertest.
+Testing is fully automated and run on every commit/push.

+### Unit 5 - Release Engineering

+We set up CI/CD pipelines with Travis CI.
+On every push, code style will be checked and tests will be run.
+If CI/CD passes, the pushed code will be released into production.
+We deployed our app into Heroku.
+Heroku is a deployment platform which can be connected to our GitHub Repos.
+Heroku also provides us with some metrics like response times and volumes, which give us insight into user behaviour.

 ## Above and Beyond Features

-- Fully Responsive
+### Fully Responsive

-> Bloggy provides excellent user experience for both desktops and mobile devices.
-To achieve this feature, we have designed and implemented two separate sets of components to support each platform.
+First, as you have seen, Bloggy is fully responsive.
+We designed mobile-specific UI components instead of just scaling down the desktop view.

-- Fully Accessible
+### Fully Accessible

-> Bloggy is fully accessible as it provides special theme called 'color weakness mode' to make the web site usable by everyone, regradless of their ability or disability.

-- Coherent and Customizable UX design

-> Our team follows a coherent style througout the design and implementation which provides better user experience.
-Bloggy also enables users to customize the themes accroding based on preferences.
-T

-- Multiple Languages

-> Bloggy supports both English and Chinese as they are widely-used languages around the world which helps the application to expand the user population.
+Bloggy provides a colour theme for people who have difficulty distinguishing colours.
+It also supports screen readers to help visually challenged users.

+### Highly Customizable
+Users can customize themes.
+They can toggle light / dark mode, choose the main theme colour and change layout.
+Users can also switch languages.
+We currently support English and Chinese, but other languages can be easily integrated.

-- Lazy Loading
+### Lazy Loading

-> This is a speical algorithm we designed for the better performance of front-end rendering .
-For example, if there are 1000 blog posts in the database, the frontend will not render all the posts at once.
-Instead, it will render the first five posts first and render more when users further request
+We designed a lazy-loading algorithm to improve front-end performance and experience.
+For example, if there are 1000 blog posts in the database, the frontend will not fetch and render them all.
+Instead, it will fetch and render the first five.
+When the user scrolls to the bottom, the next five will be loaded.

-- Safe Authentication

-> Instead calling third-party API for user login, our team implemented a safe authentication feature using web token.
-This feature is beneficial for maintainability as thrid-party APIs may change.

 ## Next Steps